seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 For this reason, and because I enjoy developing in Java, my entire stack is Java: [JSF](https://github.com/jakartaee/faces) + [Primefaces](https://showcase.primefaces.org) for the front-end, integrated with the backend through [JakartaEE](https://jakarta.ee/learn/starter-guides/) that manages both.

 [This stack served me very well](https://nocodefunctions.com/blog/java-frontend-web-app/): it did the job.
-The web app displays complex data tables, it includes an image cropper function so that a user can select a region on specific pdf pages ... pretty advanced stuff for somebody who doesn't want to touch js even with a stick.
+The web app displays complex data tables, it includes an image cropper function so that a user can select a region on specific pdf pages ... pretty advanced stuff for somebody who doesn't want to touch Javascript even with a stick.
 It is even [internationalized on 104 languages](https://nocodefunctions.com/blog/translated-web-app-in-107-languages-i18n/), and is fully responsive.

 As a solo developer with limited spare time for this side project, I managed all this while still developing and expanding the app’s core features.
 It has handled [hundreds or thousands of requests per month](https://public.nocodefunctions.com/).